karanjitsingh/TrendML/midterm_report/README.md

 | 4       | 1e3     | 0.6475          | 0.6239        |
 | 5       | 1e5     | 0.6762          | 0.6837        |

 The SVM model trained on the truncated datasets provide the test set accuracy of around 63% on C=1e3 .
-The model results look promising and we will continue to explore more how we can improve the accuracy.
+The model results look promising and we will continue to explore more on how we can improve the accuracy.

 <br>